bugsbugsbux/notes-on-nix/notes-on-nix.md

   like `nixpkgs.fetchFromGithub`, which may be more performant than the fetcher for the relevant type of repo due to services of these sites, allowing to avoid downloading the whole repo.
-- get non-distributable files: Some files cannot or may not be downloaded automatically. `nixpkgs.requireFile` instructs the user to download the file himself and guides him how to put it into the nix-store.
+- get non-distributable files: Some files cannot or must not be downloaded automatically. `nixpkgs.requireFile` instructs the user to download the file himself and guides him how to put it into the nix-store.